What Is Toxic Synovitis?

 - hip discomfort after a long period of resting the joint (such as sitting in a car or at a desk, or watching TV)

 - knee or thigh pain with no hip pain

 - in some cases, a refusal to walk

-In babies, the most common signs of toxic synovitis are abnormal crawling and crying, and they may cry in situations where their hip joints are being moved, such as diaper changes.
+In babies, the most common signs of toxic synovitis are abnormal crawling and crying, and they may cry when their hip joints are being moved, such as during diaper changes.

 The first thing a doctor will do is examine your child, checking to see what kind of movement is painful by moving the knee, the hip, and other joints.
 This is to confirm that the limping is caused by joint pain.

 Next, the doctor may order an ultrasound of the hip.
 This imaging test will show whether there is fluid in the hip joint.
 Fluid means there is swelling and inflammation of the tissues.
-The doctor also may do a blood test to see how much swelling there is.
+The doctor also may do blood tests to see how much swelling there is.

 Sometimes, the blood test results make it hard for the doctor to rule out septic arthritis, so fluid might be taken from the joint for a culture (a lab test to detect bacteria).
 The doctor also may do other tests and X-rays to look for or rule out other potential causes of your child's limping and pain.

 How Is Toxic Synovitis Treated?